Skip to main content

 It’s normal to feel antsy during the holiday season each year.
 There’s a lot going on, from office parties and family gatherings to financial challenges and time constraints.
 You may also be concerned about catching the flu, COVID-19, or another respiratory illness.

 Stress is a natural response to these pressures.
-While a little stress can prompt you to make necessary changes in your life, too much stress can break down your physical and mental health.
-That’s why it’s important to manage stress throughout the holidays.
+A little stress can prompt you to make necessary changes in your life.
+But too much stress can break down your physical and mental health.
+That’s why managing holiday stress is important for your mental and physical health.

 The holiday season can usher in a whirlwind of activities and expectations.
 If your heart races at the thought of one more party, gift, or family gathering, you’re not alone.